Imago

 Last year’s Alabama vs Georgia was a thriller for sure.
-But this season, the Crimson Tide and Bulldogs are set to collide again at Sanford Stadium in Week 5 and history hints at another roller coaster.
+This season, the Crimson Tide and Bulldogs are set to collide again at Sanford Stadium in Week 5.
+History hints at another roller coaster.
 Kirby Smart’s Dawgs enter 3-0, ranked No. 5, and favored by 3.5 points at BetMGM.
-Kalen DeBoer and Alabama, meanwhile, are 2-1 after a humbling 31-17 loss at Florida State, but the Tide has roared with convincing wins over Louisiana Monroe and Wisconsin.
-The stage is set and Georgia fans love a hostile home crowd.
-And that noise could be the X factor.
+Kalen DeBoer and Alabama, meanwhile, are 2-1 after an intial humbling 31-17 loss at Florida State.
+But the Tide has roared with convincing wins over Louisiana Monroe and Wisconsin.
+The stage is set and Georgia fans are looking forward to creating a hostile home crowd for the crimson and white.

 Watch What’s Trending Now!